 (g) Plumbing facilities.
 A hospice inpatient unit must:

-(1) have an adequate supply of hot water at all times; and
+(1) always have an adequate supply of hot water; and

 (2) have plumbing fixtures with control valves that automatically regulate the temperature of the hot water used by a client.

 (h) Infection control.
-A hospice inpatient unit must maintain an infection control program that protects clients, staff, and others by preventing and controlling infections and communicable disease in accordance with §97.853 of this subchapter (relating to Hospice Infection Control Program).
+A hospice inpatient unit must maintain an infection control program that protects clients, staff, and others by preventing and controlling infections and communicable disease in accordance with §558.853 of this subchapter (relating to Hospice Infection Control Program).